ageralis/HCI_assignment1/README.md

+Sources: Usage of chatgpt to help with alignment of boxes and some minor styling.
+In particular, usderstanding how to import a background image, positioning, and help the zindex so that all the elements I wanted could be viewed.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.